gaoyixiong/academic-homepage/content/cp.md

 pager: false
 ---

+I am highly involved with Competitive Programming.
+I started doing competitive programming in high school.
+I received a Bronze Medal in the Asia-Pacific Informatics Olympiad (APIO) 2019.

+Then, I joined the Competitive Programming Team of Hangzhou Dianzi University, where I competed as the team leader (2020-2023) and served as the student coach (2022-2023).

-I start doing competitive programming since high school.
-I received a Bronze Medal in Asia-Pacific Informatics Olympiad (APIO) in 2019.
-Then I joined the Competitive Programming Team of Hangzhou Dianzi University and competed as the team leader (2020-2023) and the student co-coach (2022-2023).
-During my undergraduate life, I won 7 gold medals in International Collegiate Programming Contest (ICPC) and China Collegiate Programming Contest (CCPC) series competitions.
+After that, I joined the Competitive Programming Team of the City University of Hong Kong, competed as the team leader (2023-2025), and served as the student coach (2023-2025).

+In my competitive programming career, I won 5 gold medals in the International Collegiate Programming Contest (ICPC) regional contests and 3 gold medals in the China Collegiate Programming Contest (CCPC) series contests.

+I also serve as the chief judge and set problems for multiple official contests, including the ICPC Asia EC Regionals Online Selection Contests (48th and 49th).

 You can also find me on [Codeforces](https://codeforces.com/profile/SGColin).

 ### Problem Setting and Judging